elotroalex/record/_chapters/01-nebula.md

 chapter: 1
 ---

-[Intended audience: textual scholars, caribbeanists, Césaire scholars.
+[Intended audience: textual scholars, genetic critics, caribbeanists, material historians and Césaire scholars.
 If you consider yourself to be a different kind of reader, I recommend waiting for other chapters to come online.
 I invite willing readers to refine me by fire.
-To leave your critique, review, commentary please use the [hypothes.is layer](https://via.hypothes.is/http://record.elotroalex.com/chapters/01-nebula/) or send me a line.].
+To leave your critique, review, commentary please use the [hypothes.is layer](https://via.hypothes.is/http://record.elotroalex.com/chapters/01-nebula/) or send me a line.
+This chapter is based on part of the first chapter of [my dissertation](https://academiccommons.columbia.edu/catalog/ac:161180).].

 ## opening gambit